-While the constraints from using $\hat{\xi}_0+\hat{\xi}_2+\hat{\xi}_4$ are significantly tighter than using $\hat{\xi}_0+\hat{\xi}_2$, the constraints from using $\hat{\xi}_0+\hat{\xi}_2+\hat{\xi}_4+\hat{\xi}_6$ are nearly the same as that from using $\hat{\xi}_0+\hat{\xi}_2+\hat{\xi}_4$.
-This indicates that $\hat{\xi}_0+\hat{\xi}_2+\hat{\xi}_4$ captures nearly all of the information that can be extracted from the data given the noise level.
 In principle, one could obtain better constraints by including more multipoles.
-However, the tradeoff is introduing noise to the covariance matrix which could be a problem, since the number of the mock catalogs used to construct the covariance matrix is not big enough.
+However, the tradeoff is introducing noise to the covariance matrix which could be a problem, since the number of the mock catalogs used to construct the covariance matrix is not big enough.
 We also show the measurements of $H(0.35) \,r_s(z_d)/c$, $D_A(0.35)/r_s(z_d)$, $\Omega_mh^2$, and $\beta$ of each mock catalog in Fig.\ \ref{fig:Hrs}, Fig.\ \ref{fig:rsbyDA}, Fig.\ \ref{fig:omh2}, and Fig.\ \ref{fig:beta} to show the scattering among different mock catalogs and the deviations among different methods.
-One can see the measurements among different methods are consistent for most mock catalogs, but there are still some obvious deviations ($>1\sigma$) for a few cases.
+One can see that the measurements from different methods are consistent for most mock catalogs, but there are still some obvious deviations ($>1\sigma$) for a few mock catalogs.

 An important point to note is that since the mock data do not include unknown systematic effects, the mean values of estimated parameters remain nearly unchanged as more multipoles measured from data are added to the analysis and the parameter constraints are tightened with the addition of information.